Wrike logo.

 Why are Scrum ceremonies beneficial to projects?

-If there’s one thing employees do not want any more of, it’s meetings.
-Team members spend an average of 21% of their time meeting with co-workers and managers.
-To make matters worse, those workers feel that 25% of that time is wasted.
+If there’s one thing employees do not want any more of, it's meetings.
+Around 28% of meetings leave employees with “meeting hangovers,” and worse yet, 90% of employees report feeling this way at least occasionally.
 When meetings are unstructured and unfocused, it only leads to frustration.

 Scrum ceremonies, on the other hand, are highly structured and focused.
 Each Scrum ritual has a distinctly defined purpose: to set expectations, facilitate effective collaboration, and drive measured results.
 Scrum ceremonies provide the framework for teams to complete their work in a disciplined, orderly manner, as well as to continually refine their processes and sharpen their skills.